thisdot/starter.dev/starters/express-apollo-prisma/README.md

 To seed the database, you need to do the following steps:

-1. create a `.env` file.
-For the defaults, copy the contents of the `.env.example` file's content into it.
+1. Create a `.env` file.
+For the defaults, copy the contents of the `.env.example` file into it.
-2. run `npm run infrastructure:start`.
+2. Run the command: `npm run infrastructure:start`.
-3. run `npm run db:seed`.
+3. Run the command: `npm run db:seed`.

 ### Updating Schemas and Entities